Motion to Approve

 I would hate to refute, rebut and criticise my friend at so late a point in my speech, but he has only just returned from asking a question that included all those points while admitting that he had not actually read the Committee on Climate Change report.

 He may have read it now, but he asked prejudiced questions about it when he had not even read the documents.
 As far as I can discover, no member of the Global Warming Policy Foundation has ever been to any of the presentations we have made of these documents.
-I really wish they would have an argument with us on the facts.
+I really wish that they would have an argument with us on the facts.

 I point out to those Members who wish to argue about this that it is freezing in here and I do not have a cardigan.
 Could we speed up a little?